skupperproject/skewer/example/README.md

 ## Step 5: Link your sites

+A Skupper _link_ is a channel for communication between two sites.

 Creating a link requires use of two `skupper` commands in conjunction, `skupper token create` and `skupper link create`.